AI4PH Scholarship Program

 The AI4PH review committee will adjudicate applicants on an annual cycle.
 Each year they will offer scholarship support at the Masters’s, doctoral and postdoctoral level.
 There are two possible funding levels for Master’s and Doctoral students, as indicated below.
 The full stipend is for those who do not currently hold a major tri-council (i.e. NSERC, CIHR, SSHRC) graduate award.
 For successful applicants that hold a major award, a top-up stipend will be awarded instead of the full amount.
 The postdoctoral award is a top-up only stipend awarded at one level.
 For doctoral and postdoctoral awardees, there is an opportunity to apply to renew funding for 1 additional year.

-Funding period: 1 year starting in the Fall with opportunity to renew for eligible award holders.
+Funding period: 1 year starting in the Fall.

 Amount: